Knowledge Bowl: Europe

-Knowledge Bowl in Central America
+Central America

 Knowledge Bowl is also organized in Central America by Association of American Schools in Central America (AASCA), and is limited to AASCA schools.
-International level competition is held in mid November and features schools from Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
+International level competition is held in late November and features schools from Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama.
 The national level dates vary depending on the country, and are also held once a year.
 The national levels are also limited to American schools; the Honduran Knowledge Bowl nationals are organized by Association of Bilingual Schools of Honduras (ABSH) and are also limited to ABSH.
 In El Salvador, the national competition is organised by the Association of Bilingual Schools of San Salvador, for its five member institutions.
 Four are American and one is British.

 In 2008, 2009, and 2010, the event was won by Colegio Maya of Guatemala for the junior varsity level, the most consecutive titles in the event's history.
 In 2011 and 2012 the title of varsity champions was won by the Escuela International de Tegucigalpa (EIT), with an outstanding performance of the two time MVP, Ricardo Cálix, becoming the first consecutive winner of the award in the history of Knowledge Bowl World Championships.

 Although the Knowledge Bowl World Championships were paused in 2013, they resumed the following year.
 The International School of Panama claimed victory in 2014, where they became the undisputed champions in an effort that was led by Carlos Irisarri and Nicolas Braun Melendez, who came back the following year as team captain to lead his team to yet another championship.
 These consecutive wins by the Panamanian school became only the second time in the tournament's history that a school managed to win back to back championships.
 Nicolas Bran finished as the highest scorer of the competition in 2015 and was rightfully considered the unanimous decision for MVP that year.

 In 2018, the National Knowledge Bowl, organised by ABSH (Association of Bilingual Schools in Honduras) was won by Macris School, which managed to win first places in the Varsity category and the Junior Varsity category, as well as second place in the Middle School category.

+In 2022, AASCA Knowledge Bowl was won by the American School of Tegucigalpa (AST), who defeated Colegio Americano de Guatemala (CAG) in the finals.
+In 2023, CAG won in the finals against AST, who was the only team to defeat them in the round robin stage of the tournament.
+The following year, CAG went undefeated and once again bested AST in the finals for back-to-back championships.